UWA-Marine-Ecology-Group-projects/DBCA-Marmion-MVM/information.for.participants_online.md

 ## Invitation

-You have been invited to use the Marine Values Mapper as a member of Perth's northern coastal community or as visitor to the coast between Trigg and Two Rocks.
+You have been invited to use the Marine Values Mapper as a member of Perth's northern coastal community or as a visitor to the coast between Trigg and Two Rocks.

 ## Aim